Our Approach

 | Follow up and measurable impact | Training without follow up is not capacity development.
 We require proportionate impact measurement and agree that follow up will focus on changes in practice, not only participation or satisfaction. |

-Is there a clearly defined operational need and intended change in practice?
+Is there a clearly defined operational need and intention to drive change?

-Does the training clearly define learning outcomes and is the material designed to ensure success or achievement of these outcomes?
+Does the capacity development clearly define learning outcomes and is the material designed to ensure success or achievement of these outcomes?
 If not, can we influence it?

 How will alignment be ensured and duplication avoided across existing efforts?